skumlos/bkm-129x-scart-vga/README.md

 A SCART/VGA BKM-129X compatible board

-Revision E
+Revision F

-Should be able to be created at ~$40, with the ADG1611 being the most expensive component.
+Should be able to be created at ~$40, with the ADG1611BRUZ being the most expensive component.
+Note that the DG1411EEQ is pin-compatible, with a slightly higher Ron.

 This requires an Arduino Nano v3 *or* the ATMEGA328PB mounted, which is then loaded with the latest BKM-129X-MCU code from https://github.com/skumlos/bkm-129x-mcu